How do I set a relationship between work orders?

 -

-- For questions on how to edit work orders, please refer to the How do I create and edit a Work Order? article.
+To begin creating a relationship between work orders, open one of the involved work orders in Edit mode.
+For questions on how to edit work orders, please refer to the How do I create and edit a Work Order? article.

 - NOTE: Work Order Relationships have no other function other than to display how different work orders relate to one another.